ryansohny/DSA-phasing-smaht/README.md

 ## Disclaimer

-The repository is entirely based on the [Mitchell's DSA-phasing repository](https://github.com/ryansohny/DSA-phasing-smaht), and re-written with the help of Claude code (Opus-4.6,-4.7 and -4.8)
+The repository is entirely based on the [Mitchell's DSA-phasing repository](https://github.com/vollgerlab/DSA-phasing), and re-written with the help of Claude code (Opus-4.6,-4.7 and -4.8)

 ## Citation

 If you use this workflow, please cite this repository:

-> Vollger, M.R.
-DSA-phasing. https://github.com/vollgerlab/DSA-phasing
-or
 > Sohn, M-H DSA-phasing. https://github.com/ryansohny/DSA-phasing-smaht

 ## Stage 2: per-tissue merge + coverage + mCG